yunfan/punyforth/README.md

   loop ;
 ```

+ An UNLOOP is required for each nesting level before the definition may be EXITed.

 Control structres are compile time words with no interpretation semantics.
 They can be used only in compilation mode, that is inside a word definition.

 ### Exception handling